 Despite validating and reviewing the reviews and comments prior to publication, we cannot guarantee that the comments or reviews are accurate, true or up to date.

 The tour companies, and especially their websites, are the major source of information for the information of the tour companies.
 The tour companies do, to some extent, have the ability to adjust the information of their tours, their company etc. They do not, however, have the ability to edit reviews or comments.

 The general articles about storm chasing are based upon numerous interviews with storm chasers and internet research.

 StormChasingUSA.com is a commercial website that profits from advertisement.
 There are Google Adsense-ads and banners.
 Additionally there are affiliate links for flights, hotels and Amazon-items etc.

 Tour companies have the possibility to gain better visibility on the site through advertisement (where banners is one option).
 Higher list position in unordered lists, larger font etc is another option.
-It is not, and will never be, possible to buy higher ratings, manipulate ordered lists, affect reviews and comments etc.
+It is not, and will never be, possible to buy higher ratings, censor reviews and comments etc.